Newcastle University: History

 Attempts to realise a place for the teaching of sciences in the city were finally met with the foundation of the College of Physical Science in 1871.
 The college offered instruction in mathematics, physics, chemistry and geology to meet the growing needs of the mining industry, becoming the "Durham College of Physical Science" in 1883 and then renamed after William George Armstrong as Armstrong College in 1904.
 Both of these institutions were part of the University of Durham, which became a federal university under the Durham University Act 1908 with two divisions in Durham and Newcastle.
 By 1908, the Newcastle division was teaching a full range of subjects in the Faculties of Medicine, Arts, and Science, which also included agriculture and engineering.

 Throughout the early 20th century, the medical and science colleges outpaced the growth of their Durham counterparts.
-Following tensions between the two Newcastle colleges in the early 1930s, a Royal Commission in 1934 recommended the merger of the two colleges to form "King's College, Durham"; the was effected by the Durham University Act 1937.
+Following tensions between the two Newcastle colleges in the early 1930s, a Royal Commission in 1934 recommended the merger of the two colleges to form "King's College, Durham"; that was effected by the Durham University Act 1937.
 Further growth of both division of the federal university led to tensions within the structure and a feeling that it was too large to manage as a single body.
 On 1 August 1963 the Universities of Durham and Newcastle upon Tyne Act 1963 separated the two thus creating the "University of Newcastle upon Tyne".
 As the successor of King's College, Durham, the university at its founding in 1963, adopted the coat of arms originally granted to the Council of King's College in 1937.

 Above the portico of the Students' Union building are bas-relief carvings of the arms and mottoes of the University of Durham, Armstrong College and Durham University College of Medicine, the predecessor parts of Newcastle University.
 While a Latin motto, mens agitat molem (mind moves matter) appears in the Students' Union building, the university itself does not have an official motto.

+In 1967, Newcastle became the only British university to confer an honorary degree on Martin Luther King.

+The university established a branch campus in London in 2015, in partnership with INTO University Partnerships, at INTO's existing London campus.
+The London campus was closed in 2021.

+In 2024, Newcastle University had a drop in income of £35 million, referred to as a crisis by the local branch of the Universities and Colleges Union (UCU).
+The university had already made £15 million of savings in its budget for the year, but this left a deficit of £20 million.
+As a result, academic promotions were cancelled and the university announced a voluntary redundancy scheme.
+The UCU held a consultative ballot of members on possible strike action related to the cuts in November 2024.